What is urban forestry?

 About our research

-Research being undertaken by our Social and Economic Research Group (SERG) is helping to shape urban forestry responses to important challenges such as planning green networks for urban communities, exploring urban health inequalities, identifying the social and economic value of street trees and evaluating the ‘Woodlands in and around Towns’ programme in Scotland.
+Research being undertaken by Forest Research's social and economic research group is helping to shape urban forestry responses to important challenges such as planning green networks for urban communities, exploring urban health inequalities, identifying the social and economic value of street trees and evaluating the ‘Woodlands in and around Towns’ programme in Scotland.

-Other scientists within Forest Research are also working on related urban issues, conducting research on establishing greenspace on brownfield, degraded and contaminated land.
+Other scientists at Forest Research are also working on related urban issues, conducting research on establishing greenspace on brownfield, degraded and contaminated land.

 Urban forestry is a topic that cuts across a lot of our group’s research.
 Below are links to all of our work that is focused on urban forestry or has an urban forestry component or case study in an urban area.